Floer Cohomology and Higher Mutations: Constructing Moduli Space of Broken Maps

-Later in subsection \ref{subsec:domdepacs} we will allow the almost complex structure to depend on the domain.
-Thus, for now, we allow the domain to vary in our moduli space of broken maps.
-Hence, we have to incorporate moduli space of domains in our section.
 Assume $\Gamma^{st}$ is the stabilized combinatorial type of the domain, see Definition \ref{defn:stabilz}.
 Let $C$ denote the nodal surface $\mathfrak{D}$ regarded as a smooth surface with nodes.
 Let $C_i$ denote the surface in $i\th$ piece of the domain, $\mathbb D_i$, regarded as a smooth manifold with nodes and let

 be a collection of trivializations, indexed by $l$, of the universal moduli space of Riemann surfaces of type $\Gamma$.
 These trivializations induce a family of complex structures on the fibers of the universal space Let $\mathcal{E}_i$ denote the bundle of $(0,1)$ forms over the space $\Maps^{k,p}_{\delta}(\Sigma_i,M_i ,\R \times \Lambda)$, i.e. the fiber $\mathcal{E}_i$ over a map $u_i$ is